Pepin of Italy: Life

 In 806, Charlemagne gathered his sons and issued the Divisio Regnorum, which outlined formalized plans for the inheritance of the empire upon his death.
 Pepin was confirmed in this rule of Italy while also gaining most of Bavaria and Alamannia; Louis gained Provence, Septimania, and most of Burgundy in addition to Aquitaine; and Charles as his eldest son in good favour (Pepin the Hunchback having been confined to a monastery after a failed rebellion), was given the largest share of the inheritance, with rule of Francia proper along with Saxony, Nordgau, and parts of Alemannia.
 Charlemagne did not address the inheritance of the title of emperor he had gained in 800.
 The Divisio also addressed the death of any of the brothers, and urged peace between them and between any of their nephews who might inherit.

 Charlemagne's succession plans did not come to fruition.
 Pepin died on 8 July 810, followed in quick succession by the deaths of his sister Rotrude, his aunt Gisela, Abbess of Chelles, and his half brother Pepin, and his brother Charles over the course of 810–811.
 All were possibly victims of an epidemic that had spread from cattle in 810.
 In the wake of these deaths, Charlemagne declared Pepin's son Bernard ruler of Italy, and his own only surviving son Louis as heir to the rest of the empire.
 Louis and Bernard were formally invested as Charlemagne's heirs in September of 813, and would fully succeed upon his death in 814.

 Family and descendants

 Pepin was married to Theodrada, who was his father's cousin and sister to his advisor Adalard.
 His brother Louis would use the close relation between Pepin and his wife to portray the marriage as illegitimate in order to sideline Bernard.
 Bernard's male-line descendants continued to rule as counts of Vermandois in France into the eleventh century, longer than any other agnatic descendants of Charlemagne.
-In addition to Bernard, Pepin had five daughters: Adalhaid (the wife of Lambert I of Nantes and mother of Guy I of Spoleto), Arula, Gundrada, Berthaid, and Theodrada.
+In addition to Bernard, Pepin had five daughters: Adalhaid (the wife of Lambert I of Nantes and mother of Guy I of Spoleto), Arula, Gundrada, Berthaid, and Theodrada (the wife of Lambert II of Nantes and mother of Lambert III of Nantes).
 After Pepin's death, Charlemagne took the girls into his own household.
 Pepin was also an ancestor of Hugh Capet, the first King of France from the House of Capet.